zhangao0086/DKCamera/README.md

 open var defaultCaptureDevice = DKCameraDeviceSourceType.rear

+/// Photos will be tagged with the location where they are taken.
+/// Must add the "Privacy - Location XXX" tag to your Info.plist. open var containsGPSInMetadata = false

 /// Notify the listener of the detected faces in the preview frame. open var onFaceDetection: ((_ faces: [AVMetadataFaceObject]) -> Void)?
 ```